This post may contain affiliate links. Read my full disclosure policy here.

 I have my direct deposit at work set up to deposit a specific percentage of each paycheck directly into my travel savings account with Charles Schwab.

 The rest goes into my checking account like usual, but I never see the portion that goes into my travel savings account.
-It eliminates the need to manually transfer money and the temptation to use that money for anything other than travel.
+It eliminates the need to manually transfer money out of my account, and the temptation to use that money for anything other than travel.

 Ideally, you want to automatically reroute enough money each month into your travel savings account to reach your savings goal.
 But I know this may not always be possible.

-Even if you can’t automatically transfer a huge amount from each paycheck, you can find a number that works for you (even if it’s just $100) to contribute.
+Even if you can’t automatically transfer a huge amount from each paycheck, you can find a number that works for you (even if it’s just $50 or $100) to contribute.

 Step 5: Transfer extra money to your account.

-In addition to automatic transfers, consider throwing any extra money you receive directly into your travel savings account.
+In addition to automatic transfers, consider throwing any extra money you receive directly into your travel savings account instead of spending it.

 Throwing all extra money into your travel savings account will help you reach your goal faster.